Session 2 - Module A: Advanced LangChain Patterns¶

 }

-The workflow context tracks all aspects of execution including timing, phases, results, and agent interactions, enabling comprehensive workflow monitoring.
+The workflow context tracks all aspects of data processing execution including timing, phases, results, and agent interactions, enabling comprehensive data workflow monitoring and optimization.

 try:

-# Phase 2: Data Analysis and Pattern Recognition
+# Phase 2: Data Analytics and Pattern Recognition

 )

-The workflow executes in sequential phases, with each phase building on the results of the previous one while maintaining comprehensive tracking.
+The workflow executes in sequential phases optimized for data processing, with each phase building on the results of the previous data analysis while maintaining comprehensive tracking.

 )